cis-famu/oer-assignment-oer-group-3/Chapter-4.md

 20. After a continue statement executes in a for loop, the update statement is the next statement executed.

 ## Key Terms
+* Control Structures:

+Definition: Constructs in a programming language that manage the flow of execution based on specified conditions.

+* Conditional Statements:

+Definition: Statements that allow the program to make decisions and execute different code blocks based on specified conditions.
+Examples include if, else, and switch.

+* Branching:

+Definition: The process of directing the program's flow to different sections based on certain conditions.

+* Looping:

+Definition: Repeating a set of statements multiple times until a specific condition is met.
+Examples include for, while, and do-while loops.

+* if Statement:

+Definition: A conditional statement that executes a block of code if a specified condition is true.

+* else Statement:

+Definition: A part of the if statement that specifies a block of code to be executed if the condition in the if statement is false.

+* switch Statement:

+Definition: A multi-branching statement that allows a variable to be tested for equality against a list of values.

+* for Loop:

+Definition: A looping construct that repeats a block of code a specific number of times, controlled by an initialization, a condition, and an iteration statement.

+* while Loop:

+Definition: A looping construct that repeats a block of code as long as a specified condition is true.

+* do-while Loop:

+Definition: A looping construct that executes a block of code once and then repeats it as long as a specified condition is true.

+* Break Statement:

+Definition: A statement used to exit a loop prematurely, skipping the remaining iterations.

+* Continue Statement:

+Definition: A statement used to skip the rest of the code inside a loop for the current iteration and move to the next iteration.

+* Nested Control Structures:

+Definition: The practice of placing one control structure inside another.
+For example, having a loop inside another loop or an if statement inside a loop.

+* Control Variable:

+Definition: A variable used to control the flow of a loop, often acting as a counter or a condition-checking variable.